Twin MDs battle entrenched racism in the medical world

 ———

-Their curiosity in science and medicine started young.
-James remembers taking ‘’field notes’’ while spying on people.
+Their scientific curiosity started young.
+James remembers taking “field notes" while spying on people.
 Jackson remembers turning their mother’s blue bead case into a bug hospital.

 Their parents were hard-working and supportive, but the twins didn’t tell them when they were accepted at Cornell University, knowing the cost was prohibitive.
-The broke the news when they landed full scholarships.
+They broke the news when they landed full scholarships.

 It was during a college summer program that James for the first time saw a Black doctor.
 She stared.
 “It was like a unicorn,’’ but it planted a seed.